-1. Habit: Annual or perennial herbs; rarely tree (bamboos.
+- Habit: Annual or perennial herbs; rarely tree (bamboos).

-3. Stem: Herbaceous; cylindrical; jointed, hollow at internodes.
-Sometimes, forms rhizome or runner.
+- Stem: Herbaceous; cylindrical; jointed, hollow at internodes.
+Sometimes, forms a rhizome or runner.

-5. inflorescence: Spike of spikelets or panicles of spikelets.
+- Inflorescence: Spike of spikelets or panicles of spikelets.
 Each spikelet is composed of 2-5 flowers.
 It is enclosed by a pair of bracts called glumes.
-Spike of spikelets: The spikelets form dense clusters in sessile manner on main axis as in wheat.
+Spike of spikelets: The spikelets form dense clusters in a sessile manner on the main axis as in wheat.
 Panicles of spikelets: The spikelets are arranged on a branched axis-panicle as in oat

-6. Flower: Pedicellate; bracteate, two bracts palea and lemma enclose flower or floret; lemma contain bristle like awns zygomorphic; incomplete; unisexual or hermaphrodite; hypogynous.
+- Flower: Pedicellate; bracteate, two bracts palea, and lemma enclose flower or floret; lemma contains bristle-like awns zygomorphic; incomplete; unisexual or hermaphrodite; hypogynous.

-7. Perianth: Represented by two or three scale like lodicules.
+- Perianth: Represented by two or three scale-like lodicules.

 This family has greater importance than all other families of the flowering plants.
 It has importance both for man and animals.

-1. Food: All the cereals and millets belong to this family.
-These from the basic food of mankind.
-These plants are: Triticum sp.
+- Food: All the cereals and millets belong to this family.
+These form the basic food of mankind.
+These plants are Triticum sp.
 (Wheat).
 Avena sativa (oat), Zea mays (corn), Oryza sativa. (rice), Hordeum vulgare (barley), Secale cereale (rye).

-5. Ornamental plants: Many grasses are used e.g., Agrostis.
-Boa, Festuca etc. these plants have.
+- Ornamental plants: Many types of grass are used e.g., Agrostis.
+Boa, Festuca, etc. these plants have.
 S ornamental significance.

-6. Aromatic oils: Certain grasses give aromatic oil, e.g., Cymbopogon throws (lemon grass).
+- Aromatic oils: Certain grasses give aromatic oil, e.g., Cymbopogon throws (lemongrass).
 It gives lemongrass oil.
-This oil is used in perfumes and soap industry for making infusions.
+This oil is used in perfumes and the soap industry for making infusions.

-8. Alcohol and beverages: Ethyl alcohol and many other beverages are prepared from cereals.
-For example, wine is prepared from rye, corn and rum molasses from sugar cane.
+- Alcohol and beverages: Ethyl alcohol and many other beverages are prepared from cereals.
+For example, wine is prepared from rye, corn, and rum molasses from sugar cane.

-10. Used of Bamboo: Bambusa (bamboo) are used as building material.
-These are used for thatching huts, making boats, carts pipes etc. Their split stems are woven into mars, fans, hats and ‘course umbrella.
-Their leaves are given to horse for curing cough and cold.
+- Used of Bamboo: Bambusa (bamboo) is used as a building material.
+These are used for thatching huts, making boats, carts pipes, etc. Their split stems are woven into mars, fans, hats, and ‘course umbrella.
+Their leaves are given to horses for curing cough and cold.